CircuitCraftsman/Two-stage-Op-amp/README.md

 # Two-stage op-amp design
 ![Two-stage op-amp](https://github.com/CircuitCraftsman/Two-stage-Op-amp/blob/main/Schematic/Op-amp.png)

 Open-source two-stage operational amplifier design using open-source tools.
 In this design, I created a basic two-stage op-amp schematic in Xschem and simulated it using Ngspice.
-In addition, I took an existing op-amp layout (avsd_opamp) and modified it a bit.
+Additionally, I modified an existing op-amp layout (avsd_opamp) slightly.
 You can generate the layout (.mag) file using the script that I uploaded into the layout directory.

 # Contents
 - [Used Tools](#Used-Tools)